 The average age of menopause in the UK is 51, with most women experiencing their menopause between the age of 45 and 55.
 Symptoms can start up to 10 years before, known as the ‘perimenopause’ (a term used as women make the transition towards menopause) and continue after periods have stopped.

-The symptoms can last from a few months to several years.
+The effects of menopause can last from a few months to several years.
 Up to 80% of women will experience menopausal symptoms that interfere with their quality of life, with 25% describing symptoms as severe.
-The most common symptoms are hot flushes, night sweats, vaginal dryness, low mood and/or anxiety, fatigue, joint and muscle pain and loss of libido.
+The most common being hot flushes, night sweats, vaginal dryness, low mood and/or anxiety, fatigue, joint and muscle pain and loss of libido.
 Some less common symptoms are headaches and weight gain.

 Can running really help with all these changes associated with the menopause?